LouisAndreN/encrypted-pi5-nvme-iot-partitionning/README.md

 # NVMe Encrypted LVM Setup for Edge IoT/ML on Raspberry Pi 5

-This project provides an optimized configuration and partitionning system on a 1 TB NVMe, booted on Raspberry Pi 5, optimized for orchestration of Edge AI devices, ML models and services for an advanced smart home.
+This project provides an optimized configuration and partitionning system on a 1 TB NVMe, booted on Raspberry Pi 5, mounted with SunFounder Dual NVMe Raft PCIe adapter, optimized for orchestration of Edge AI devices, ML models and other ervices for an advanced smart home.
 It uses Ubuntu Server LTS 23.03.4 and tested on Micron 2200 NVMe.
 After running write and read test speed, I get the following performances :

 - read: IOPS=3162, BW=395MiB/s (414MB/s)